-MedAccess has an investment in a limited partnership in PCREL which provides privately originated commercial real estate floating rate loans to borrowers.
+MedAccess has an investment in a limited partnership in the PIMCO Real Estate Lending Europe Fund S.C.Sp.
+(PCREL) which provides privately originated commercial real estate floating rate loans to borrowers.
 This is an illiquid investment with no active market.
 MedAccess has a contractual right to receive cashflows that are a repayment of the contributed capital and dividends as declared.
 The initial investment has been measured at the transaction price which is the same as its fair value at initial recognition.
 At each reporting date the investment will be measured at FVTPL with changes in fair value being recognised in profit and loss.
-The fair value of the Company's investment in PCREL is determined based on the published net asset value (NAV) of PCREL fund as at year-end.
+The fair value of the Company's investment in PCREL is determined based on the published net asset value (NAV) of PCREL fund as at year end.